 - Limit how much your child drinks in the evening.
 It's important to get enough fluids, so there's no need to limit how much your child drinks in a day.
 However, encourage your child to focus on drinking liquids in the morning and early afternoon, which may reduce thirst in the evening.
 But don't limit evening fluids if your child participates in sports practice or games in the evenings.

 - Avoid beverages and foods with caffeine.
 Beverages with caffeine are discouraged for children at any time of day.
 Because caffeine may stimulate the bladder, it's especially discouraged in the evening.

 - Encourage double voiding before bed.
 Double voiding is urinating at the beginning of the bedtime routine and then again just before falling asleep.
 Remind your child that it's OK to use the toilet during the night if needed.
 Use small night lights, so your child can easily find the way between the bedroom and bathroom.

 - Encourage regular toilet use throughout the day.
-During the day and evening, suggest that your child urinate once every two hours, or at least enough to avoid a feeling of urgency.
+During the day and evening, suggest that your child urinate every two hours or so, or at least often enough to avoid a feeling of urgency.

 - Treat constipation.
-If constipation is a problem for your child, your doctor may recommend an over-the-counter stool softener.
+If constipation is a problem for your child, your doctor may recommend a stool softener.

 You Are ...
 The Campaign for Mayo Clinic